 Grants will be awarded to support smaller programmes of work concerned with the conservation of decorative or non-structural features such as:

 - internal monuments and tombs

 - wall paintings

-- The decorative feature, monument, etc must be dated before 1896 (the date of William Morris’s death).
+The decorative feature, monument, etc must date from no later than 1896 (the year of William Morris’s death).
 Applications for features dated after 1896, even if they are in churches dated before 1896, are not eligible.

 The following are not eligible:

-- Works already completed (i.e. grants are not made retrospectively)
+- works already completed (grants are not made retrospectively)